pytorch/pytorch/docs/source/distributed.rst

 There are two ways to intialize using TCP, both requiring a network address reachable from all processes and a desired ``world_size``.
 The first way requires specifying an address that belongs to the rank 0 process.
-This form of initialization requires that all processes have manually specified ranks.
+This first way of initialization requires that all processes have manually specified ranks.

 Alternatively, the address has to be a valid IP multicast address, in which case